-The majority of Metropolitan College of New York undergrads use financial aid to finance their education.
-In 2021, 627 of the 777 undergrads enrolled received financial aid.
-Metropolitan College of New York meets 46 percent of the demonstrated financial need for undergraduates.
+The majority of Metropolitan College of New York undergrads use financial aid to to cover the cost of tuition.
+In 2022, 627 of the 528 undergrads enrolled received financial aid.
+Metropolitan College of New York meets 46% of the demonstrated financial need for undergraduates.

 The average financial aid package for a full-time, first-year student is around $13,461 a year.